koriym/qiq/README-STAN.md

 {{ /** @var MyTemplate $this */ }}
 ```

-You may find constructor overrides to be more amenable to autowiring dependency injection as well, in that you can typehint to a specific Catalog or Compiler, and call the parent constructor thereafter.
+You may find constructor overrides to be more amenable to autowiring dependency injection, in that you can typehint to a specific Catalog or Compiler, and call the parent constructor thereafter.